heltmm/heltmm.github.io/_drafts/create_a_user_avatar_dropdown_nabar.md

 rake db:migrate
 {% endhighlight %}

-The commands in that migration were pretty new to me so a quick look at the schema shows what happened to our users tables.
+The commands in that migration are not as strait forward as the last so lets look at the schema.rb that was built after we migrated and see what changes happened to our users tables.
 ![After Migration]({{ "/assets/after_migration.png" | absolute_url }})
-As you can see four lines were added to store the avatar information.
+As you can see four lines of code were added to store the avatar data.

 Now we need to update our User model with the following code.
 {% highlight ruby %}